niklaushirt/cp4waiops-training/content/Installing Training resources/configure_training_00.md

 ![ibm](/cp4waiops-training/pics/ibm/1_CXk3Ocs_Gizl684EP5YC7Q.png)

-This will install resources that you will need for the configuration of AIManager in the next chapter.
+In this chapter you will install resources that are needed for the configuration of AIManager in the next chapter.

 Those are **assets that typically already exist at a customer**: